oseimishaella385-cell/sql-bank-churn-analysis/README_TEMPLATE.md

 - **Secondary Objective 2:** Compare the financial profiles of churned and retained customers
 - **Secondary Objective 3:** Identify high-risk customer segments to prioritise retention efforts.
 - **Secondary Objective 4:** Recommend data-driven actions to improve customer retention

+## 2b.
+Analytical Questions ##

+The analysis was designed to answer:
+Who is churning?
+What customer behaviours are associated with churn?
+Are financially valuable customers being lost?
+Which combinations of characteristics identify the highest-risk customer segments?
+Where should retention efforts be prioritised?

 ---

 ## 3. Project Scope & Tools